 Why Programs Aren’t Enough

 Most organizations approach wellbeing as a collection of programs: a mental health benefit here, a fitness subsidy there, a stress management workshop during Mental Health Awareness Month.
 But programs exist alongside the culture.
 When the culture contradicts the programs — when 60-hour weeks are rewarded, when managers penalize vulnerability, when “always on” is the unspoken expectation — the programs don’t stand a chance.
+That said, programs and culture change aren’t mutually exclusive — the evidence suggests they work best when pursued together, not sequentially.

 The Four Pillars Framework